 - Next add in sour cream and vanilla and mix until combined.

 - In a medium bowl combine flour, baking powder, baking soda and salt.On low speed add the dry ingredients to the stand mixer and mix just until combined.
 Do not over mix.

 - Gently fold in the chocolate chips.

-- Pour batter into the prepared pan and bake for 40 minutes or until golden brown and the top is getting too brown cover with foil.
+- Pour batter into the prepared pan and bake for 1 hour.
+If the top is getting too brown cover with foil.

 - Allow the cake to cool for 15 minutes in the pan before turning it out onto a wire rack to cool completely.